Corporate Governance

 Principle 2.6 Roles of Corporate Pension Funds as Asset Owners

 The Company has both defined-benefit and defined-contribution pension plans.
-With respect to asset management (including selection of investee, exercise of voting rights, etc.) for the covenant-type defined-benefit pension plan, the Company formulates the basic investment policy, selects asset management institutions that are expected to appropriately fulfill their fiduciary responsibilities, including stewardship activities, and entrusts the management of the assets to these institutions.
+With respect to asset management (including selection of investees, exercise of voting rights, etc.) for the covenant-type defined-benefit pension plan, the Company formulates the basic investment policy, selects asset management institutions that are expected to appropriately fulfill their fiduciary responsibilities, including stewardship activities, and entrusts the management of the assets to these institutions.
 In addition, the department in charge of the asset management of the Company requests regular reports from the relevant asset management institutions and verifies their investment performance and systems.

-With respect to the defined-contribution pension plan, the Company provides eligible officers and employees with educational opportunities related to asset management institutions and investment products as appropriate.
+Regarding the defined-contribution pension plan, the Company provides eligible officers and employees with educational opportunities related to asset management institutions and investment products as appropriate.

 Principle 3.1 Full Disclosure